deepsquare-io/ClusterFactory/web/docs/guides/90-storage/05-claiming-volume.md

   storageClassName: ceph-bucket
 ```

-If you setup the `ingress`, you can access to the bucket externally by fetching the values in the Secret, like this:
+If you set up the `ingress`, you can access the bucket externally by fetching the values in the Secret, like this:

 ```shell
 echo AWS_HOST=<ingress address>